intel/opencl-intercept-layer/docs/cliprof.md

 ## How to Build cliprof

 cliprof is currently not built by default.
-To build cliprof, set `BUILD_CLIPROF` when generating build files using CMake.
+To build cliprof, set `ENABLE_CLIPROF` when generating build files using CMake.
 For example:

 ````
-> cmake -DBUILD_CLIPROF=1 ..
+> cmake -DENABLE_CLIPROF=1 ..
 ````

 Some operating systems require additional code in the Intercept Layer for OpenCL Applications DLL / shared library to function correctly with the cliprof loader utility.
-When needed, this additional code is included when build files are generated when `BUILD_CLIPROF` is set.
+When needed, this additional code is included when build files are generated when `ENABLE_CLIPROF` is set.

 ## How to Use cliprof